Elliephant19967/Recipient_Selector_Add_On_Gmail/README.md

    The sidebar will open and list all recipients from the email (To, Cc, Bcc).

 3. **Select recipients to include.**
-   Use the checkboxes to select or deselect recipients.
+   Use the checkboxes to select or deselect one or more recipients from each group.

 4. **Choose an action:**
    - **Compose Email**: Opens a new Gmail compose window prefilled with the selected recipients.